 Apart from these, popular cloud platforms like Microsoft Azure also have labelling tools as a part of its Form Recogniser API.
 AWS also has GroudTruth as a part of their SageMaker offering.

-So, as we can see, both open-source and the commercial cloud community have made significant progress through introducing artificial intelligence for financial services.
+So, as we can see, both open-source and the commercial cloud community have made significant progress through introducing AI for financial services.

 OCR to read the text from scanned/typed documents: